engeleph/Airbiome_Project/main/README.md

 ```

 When the pipeline has finished, close the docker image with Ctrl+d.
 All the results will be mounted to the local directory!
-Now you can analyse the results ;)-v ./main:/main
+Now you can analyse the results ;)